TITLE 8 SOCIAL SERVICES

 (3) Reporting changes: Households certified under the ongoing program who report required changes during the application process for emergency assistance, will be referred to the ongoing program.
 The household is responsible for reporting the required information directly to the office that handles its regular case.

 G. Issuance of emergency food stamps: Emergency food stamp benefits will be issued by normal procedures in effect in a project area if the opportunity to participate standards can be met.
 Such issuance arrangements may not be practical because of the effects of the disaster.
-HSD, with FNS approval, will make temporary arrangements during an emergency period to facilitate the issuance of benefits to disaster victims.
+HCA, with FNS approval, will make temporary arrangements during an emergency period to facilitate the issuance of benefits to disaster victims.

 H. Fair hearings: Households denied disaster food stamp benefits may request a fair hearing.
 Households requesting a fair hearing must be offered an immediate supervisory review of their circumstances because of the time that is likely to pass before a fair hearing decision can be made.
 The supervisory review is not a replacement for a fair hearing, but may be held in addition to the fair hearing.